Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 It is hard to find a better school than University of California - Irvine if you wish to study Physics.
 University of California - Irvine offers graduate degrees in physics for those interested in an advanced degree.
 The location in a big city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 Pomona College is among your top options if you want to study Physics.
 Graduates of the physics program make around $58,748 in the first five years of working and $91,778 after their first five years of working.
-Located in Claremont, California, delivers a safe and sound, suburban experience for college students.
+It is found in the suburban location of Claremont, California.